Information for Depositors

 What kinds of materials do we accept?

 AILLA welcomes any legitimate materials in or about the indigenous languages of Latin America.
 Legitimate materials are those produced by or in collaboration with native speakers of those languages.
-For example, we will gladly archive an original poem written in Kuna by a native speaker of Kuna, but we will not archive a poem written in Kuna by a non-native speaker; not even Joel Sherzer.
+For example, we will gladly archive an original poem written in Kuna by a native speaker of Kuna, but we will not archive a poem written in Kuna by a non-native speaker.

-Scholarly works:recordings of all kinds, transcriptions, translations, grammars, dictionaries, commentaries, etc. We can also accept books and journal articles whose copyrights have reverted to the author.
+Scholarly works: Transcriptions, translations, grammars, dictionaries, commentaries, annotations, analyses, etc. We can also accept books and journal articles whose copyrights are retained by the author.

-Be advised that we are unable to preserve some kinds of highly structured materials, such as databases or websites.
-If you have databases, hyperlinked documents, or other complex materials, please review the information about formats carefully.
+Be advised that we are unable to preserve some kinds of highly structured materials, such as databases, websites, or executable files.
+If you have databases, hyperlinked documents, or other complex materials, please review the information about media formats carefully.

-Please note: your materials do not have to be perfect and complete to submit them to the archive.
-You can restrict access to them and update them whenever you choose.
-It is important to safeguard primary materials, like recordings, as soon as possible.
+Please note: Your materials do not have to be perfect and complete to submit them to the archive.
+You can add new versions of them whenever you choose.
+It is important to safeguard your primary materials, like recordings, as soon as possible.